glouppe/info8002-large-scale-data-systems/lecture5.md

 - Commands are *deterministic* programs, such that the outputs are solely determined by the initial state and the sequence of commands.
 - A state machine can be made *fault-tolerant* by replicating it on different processes.
 - This can now be easily implemented simply by disseminating all commands to execute using a uniform total-order broadcast primitive.

+.alert[
-- This gives a **generic recipe** to make any deterministic program distributed, consistent and fault-tolerant!
+This gives a **generic recipe** to make any deterministic program distributed, consistent and fault-tolerant!
+]

 ---